-The CIO is also registered with the Charity Commission with the same name, Leuka, and with registered number 1154856.
+From 1st April 2014 Leuka became a charitable incorporated organization (CIO) registered with the UK Charity Commission under number 1154856.
 The registered address for Leuka is 52 Portland Place, London, W1B 1NH.

-The object of Leuka is to relieve sickness and preserve and protect health in particular by:
+Leuka aims to relieve sickness and preserve and protect health in particular by:

 - Promoting research into leukaemia and/or related disorders; and

 - Providing support directly or indirectly to people affected by leukaemia and/or related disorders including the maintenance of specialist treatment units.

 The trustees continue to give due regard to the public benefit provided by the charity in relation to its charitable purpose as set out by the objectives above and have given due consideration to the relevant guidance issued by the Charity Commission.
 The trustees will continue to ensure that the activities that promote the charitable objects above will be applied to provide public benefit.